SirBM201/Cre8-Kids-Frontend/INTEGRATION_README.md

      - **Admin**: `admin@cre8kids.com` / `admin123`

 4. **Test API Integration**:
-   - After logging in, navigate to `http://localhost:3000/test`
+   - After logging in, navigate to `http://localhost:3000/test` (development) or your production URL + /test
    - This page will display all content fetched from the backend
    - You should see stories, quizzes, songs, calm corner items, co-play cards, offline packs, and badges